Skip to main content

 Our recent alumni are thriving!

-Erica Ewton
+Erica "Rickie" Ewton

 My research interests lie in marine microbiomes and microbial ecology.
 My graduate work focuses on analyzing data collected from bleached corals surrounding the island of Mo'orea, which is located near Tahiti.
 Using three years of data collected from over 300 corals, I will test whether certain microbiomes impact the ability of corals to resist and recover from bleaching; this will advance our understanding of how the interplay between various coral reef components impacts the ecosystem services of a marine system.